marenfrank/csc470-fall2020/exercises/game05/readme.md

 Making a Meter on the UI that represents a unit's health A "waypoint" system where the player can place markers and then tell the unit to follow them in order.

+Hello sorry I initially put this text in the wrong place!!